stevelorenz/comnetsemu/README.md

 Please run the upgrade process described [here](upgrade-comnetsemu-and-dependencies) when there is a new release published [here](https://git.comnets.net/public-repo/comnetsemu/-/tags).
-New features, fixes and other improvements require run the upgrade script **manually**.
+New features, fixes and other improvements require running the upgrade script **manually**.
-But the script will check and perform upgrade automatically and it does not take much time if you have a good network connection.
+But the script will check and perform the upgrade automatically and it does not take much time if you have a good network connection.
 Check the [CHANGELOG](./CHANGELOG.md) for information of new releases.

 #### Table of Contents